Putting confidence in an unreliable person in times of trouble is like chewing with a broken tooth or walking on a lame foot.

 Our Advisor likens us putting our confidence in irresponsible people as walking on a lame foot.
 That’s a great analogy.

-Several years ago, I went through a very difficult time.
-I was amazed at how people that I had helped, supported, even some that I employed, scattered at the first sign of trouble.
+Several years ago, I went through a challenging time.
+I was amazed at how people I had helped, supported, even some that I employed, scattered at the first sign of trouble.
 I weathered the storm and came through it with my integrity intact; however, I also made a list of people who proved to be unreliable during times of crisis.

 Remember:Don’t put your confidence in unreliable people.
 Click To Tweet